Benjamin Orr (Massachusetts politician)

+Biography

+Early life and education

 Orr was born in Bedford in the Province of New Hampshire on December 1, 1772.
 He was self-educated and apprenticed as a carpenter.
 He attended Fryeburg Academy, taught school at Concord and New Milford, New Hampshire; and graduated from Dartmouth College in 1798.
 He studied law, was admitted to the bar in 1801 and commenced the practice of law in Brunswick in Massachusetts' District of Maine.

+Career

 Orr moved to Topsham, in 1801 and continued the practice of law; was overseer of Bowdoin College in Brunswick, and served as trustee from 1814 to 1828 and as treasurer in 1815 and 1816.

 Orr was elected as a Federalist to the Fifteenth Congress (March 4, 1817 – March 3, 1819) but was not a candidate for renomination in 1818.

 He resumed the practice of law in Topsham and, in 1822, returned to Brunswick to continue the practice of law.

+Death

 He died in Brunswick, Maine on September 3, 1828, and he was interred in Pine Grove Cemetery.